jval1972/Mars3D/readme.txt

 Speed optimization to the software rendering lightmap.
 Speed optimizations to voxel software rendering.
 Proper windowed mode (Software & OpenGL).
+The player can choose to use CAPS LOCK for autorun.

 Version 1.0.11.748 (20220209)
 -----------------